 Big Data, AI, and Sports Betting - Changing the Game

 Today, the fact that the combination of Big Data and AI is primed for use in sports betting seems obvious.
-However, it is only recently, due to the extraordinary advances in technology, that we are finally in a position to use these wonderful tools.
+However, it is only recently, due to the extraordinary advances in technology, that we are finally in a position to offer you the first Artificial Intelligence for Betfair exchange.

 As you probably know by now, AI algorithms are learning structures based on gigantic databases.
 When you ‘feed’ them the data, they continue to learn and have the ability to make increasingly accurate predictions.
 What you probably DON’T know is that we use a theorem that is more than 250 years old as one of the chief learning methods!